-Concomitantly, several research on personality / leadership were conducted in American universities.
+Concomitantly, research on leadership were conducted in american universities.

-Some of these research have given birth to methods and practices which have been the initial assets to create leadership training / editing companies.
+These research have given birth to several theories [a], which, in their turn, have given birth to methods that have been the initial immaterial assets to create training/editing companies.

-In most of these methods, a key element might be pointed out : it is a typology of personality / leadership styles which is conveyed through a pattern.
+For theses theories, a key element might be pointed out : it is a typology of leadership styles which is conveyed through a genuine wording pattern.

-Below is a gamified introduction towards these patterns / methods / companies.
+Below is a gamified introduction towards these patterns / companies.
 You are welcome to answer to the question by clicking on buttons.

-For Pattern (i), who is the author/owner :
+For Pattern (i), who is the author/exploiting company :